agrifooddatacanada/OCA_training_pathway/README.md

 # 7. Deposit your schema in a repository

+Read our advice and instructions on multiple ways to [deposit and/or publish your schema](deposit_schema.md) for archiving and public reference.

+You can deposit your schema together with your data, or you can put it separately in a repository.

+Be sure to deposit both the Excel Template that you created and the OCA schema bundle.
+The Excel Template will eventually be depreciated as we continue to build the Semantic Engine.

 # 8. Reference your schema in your documentation

 # 9. Create a data entry sheet in Excel